Dragorn421/z64-romhack-tutorials/debugging.md

 If you use Project64, you can use a set of scripts to view the game logs: https://github.com/Dragorn421/IS64-logging

 If you use mupen64plus, this is a built-in feature.

-In m64p (https://m64p.github.io/), you can open the relevant window in `Emulation` > `View Log`.
+In simple64 (https://simple64.github.io/), you can open the relevant window in `Emulation` > `View Log`.

+In ares (https://ares-emu.net/), it is a built-in feature.
+Logs are written to standard output (run the emulator from a terminal).

-Feel free to tell me about other emulators
+Feel free to tell me about other emulators!

 ## Project64 Debugger